Last updated: March 2026

 E. When will we receive our marriage certificate?

-Copies of your San Diego marriage certificate are usually available 10 business days after registration.
-New in 2025: you can now purchase a copy the same day as your appointment.
-The fee for each certificate is $17.
+New in 2026: you can now purchase a copy the same day as your appointment.
+The fee for each certificate is $19.
 If you plan to take advantage of this same-day option, just be sure your pickup window doesn’t overlap with your portrait session if you’ve booked a photographer.

 Opt for the iconic West Arbor outdoor venue for stunning views of the San Diego Harbor.
 Because it’s so popular, early scheduling is highly recommended, and availability can vary due to weather, maintenance, or Waterfront Park events.